 Allowing developers to provision a pfsense appliance instance with just a few console commands would make it easier to evaluate pfsense's browser UI, test new pfsense configs before deploying them, and possibly, even test pfsense itself.
 I hope the pfsense project will consider publishing a vagrant base box!

 More information on packaging an OS installation for vagrant can be found here .

-#1 Updated by Mikael Lepistö over 1 year ago
+#1 Updated by Mikael Lepistö almost 2 years ago

 I'm looking into implementing this one, because I need an easy way to launch pfsense instances for running automatic tests for our internal patches on top of latest pfSense versions.
 If anyone has any pointers in which repo and how to implement this I would appreciate it a lot.
 Meanwhile I'll be extracting that information from development documentation.

 Maybe this one is enough for my use https://github.com/pfsense/pfsense/blob/master/BOOTSTRAP.md , but it would be nice to have official stable vagrant images too.